 Why should we use a guide when we could do it ourselves?

 Wineries can often be hard to find without any big flashy signs, down some gravelly windy road and off your navigation system map.
-It is nice to make the most out of your time and drive directly to the tasting without getting lost.
+It is nice to make the most out of your time and drive directly to your wine tasting in Italy without getting lost.
 When you are drinking all day, it is also nice to have your own personal chauffeur.
 Your guide can also answer your questions throughout the course of your trip about the wine region and varieties of wine, especially during your travel time.
 Another good reason to have a guide is to help out with translations if you really want to get in-depth knowledge and a more personal experience at the vineyard.